Eru-Ponaho/Jawas-avc/README.md

 ###Week 3 Checklist

-- [ ] Kyle - Implement the camera  and motor code and have the AVC follow the line
+- [x] Kyle - Implement the camera  and motor code and have the AVC follow the line
-- [ ] Kyle - Implement code to have AVC wirelessly connect to the gate and open it
+- [x] Kyle - Implement code to have AVC wirelessly connect to the gate and open it
-- [ ] Deacon - Implement the camera and motor code and have the AVC follow the line
+- [x] Deacon - Implement the camera and motor code and have the AVC follow the line
-- [ ] Deacon - Implement code to have AVC wirelessly connect to the gate and open it
+- [x] Deacon - Implement code to have AVC wirelessly connect to the gate and open it
-- [ ] Sian - Finalize intial set-up of the AVC,
+- [x] Sian - Finalize intial set-up of the AVC
+- [x] Everyone - Complete quadrant 1, start on quadrant 2

+- [ ] Deacon - Get P and D variables working, add in I variable
+- [ ] Kyle - Work with Deacon, implement code and fine tune after ACV hardware design is finalized (weight, COG has changed, drag eliminated)
-- [ ] Sian -Create and print components that is needed in 3d printer
+- [ ] Sian - Create and print components that is needed in 3d printer (battery guard, rear wheel)
 - [ ] Eru - Add a short range IR sensor to the AVC, update wiki with information about it
-- [ ] Eru -Create and print components that is needed in 3d printer
+- [ ] Eru - Cut the base board, finalize AVC set up
 - [ ] Jon - Write week 4 goals, update readme
-- [ ] Everyone - Complete quadrant 1, start on quadrant 2
+- [ ] Everyone - Complete Quadrant 3, start on quadrant 3

 ###Week 4 Checklist